 As lockdowns were imposed, couples were forced to spend considerable time together and, as a result, divorce rates around the world are rising.
 But even if you are still happily married ever after, could some of the decisions divorce requires be good for you too?

 Family law, and specifically divorce law, as with all other aspects of life, have been significantly impacted by recent events.
-We discussed those changes and how these are affecting our clients.
+We discussed those changes and how these are affecting our clients in a webinar with a couple of the family lawyers at Stewarts,.

 Our panel of experts flagged the breadth of the conversations people should be having before, during and after a divorce, noting there are more conversations to have than the legal and financial ones.

 As we count down to the end to life in lockdown, divorce rates could spike.
-We review the financial considerations for those separating at each stage of the process in a 30 minute webinar with John Williams and Pippa Vick.
+We review the financial considerations for those separating at each stage of the process in a 30 minute webinar.